-When canning in tin cans, remove pressure control weight at the end of processing time and release all steam until the indicator on pressure gauge returns to "zero" and automatic air vent relaxes.
+When canning in tin cans, open petcock slowly at the end of processing time and release all steam until the indicator on pressure gauge returns to "zero" and automatic air vent relaxes.
 Remove tin cans from Cooker and immediately plunge cans into cold water for cooling.
 This prevents over cooking of the contents of cans.